bovem/bovem.github.io/content/openshift/container-architecture/index.md

 ```

 ### Network
-Each container has its own IP address and network ports assigned to it.
+Each container has its IP address and network ports assigned to it.
 This is achieved using network namespaces.
-It allows the developer to run multiple processes with their own IP address and network ports.
+It allows the developer to run multiple processes inside the container and expose them over different network ports.

-To access or communicate with a process inside container the a network port has to be exposed from the container and port forwarding should be established from the host.
+To access or communicate with a process inside the container, port forwarding should be established from the host.

 ### Inter-Process Communication (IPC)
-Processes in same IPC namespace can share the resources such as memory, semaphores, and message queues.
-Keeping containers in a separate IPC namespace ensures that the processes inside container cannot access the resources being used by host's processes.
+Processes in the same IPC namespace can share the resources such as memory, semaphores, and message queues.
+Keeping separate IPC namespaces ensures that the processes inside a container cannot access the resources being used by the host's processes.

 ### Time
 Time namespaces are available since the release of Linux Kernel 5.6.
-Maybe sometime in future containers can have different time than their host.
+Maybe sometime in the future containers can have a different time than their host.

 ## Control Groups (Cgroups)
 A **control group** is created to effectively allocate resources of the OS to the processes residing in it.
-These Cgroups are hierarchial i.e. a child Cgroup could be spawned from the parent and it will inherit its certain attributes.
+These Cgroups are hierarchical i.e. a child Cgroup could be spawned from the parent and it will inherit its certain attributes.

-By creating a Cgroup a process in it could be prioritized, paused, removed or resumed based on the resources allocated to it.
-This also helps in monitoring the resources used by a particular processes.
+By creating a Cgroup a process in it could be prioritized, paused, removed, or resumed based on the resources allocated to it.
+This also helps in monitoring the resources used by particular processes.

-If you are using an OS with `systemd` init system (to verify this you can use command `ps -p 1 -o comm=`) then you can use the command `systemctl list-units` to list all the Cgroups.
-It will open a table containing Cgroup name, state, and description.
+If you are using an OS with `systemd` init system (to verify this you can use the command `ps -p 1 -o comm=`) then you can use the command `systemctl list-units` to list all the Cgroups.
+It will open a table containing the Cgroup name, state, and description.

-The names of the Cgroup will be in form `<parent-cgroup>.<child-cgroup>` like `sys-devices-platform-serial8250-tty-ttyS0.device`.
+The names of the Cgroup will be in the form `<parent-cgroup>.<child-cgroup>` like `sys-devices-platform-serial8250-tty-ttyS0.device`.
 To view the hierarchy of Cgroups you can use the command `systemd-cgls`.
 It presents cgroups in a tree structure like:

 ```bash
 Control group /: